 INTD 173.
 Interior Design Studio III.
 Advanced studio course where students continue to develop their understanding of functional and formal elements of architectural interiors.
 Students will communicate designs through two- and three-dimensional drawings and models.
 Studio activity six hours.
 Prerequisite: INTD 161, INTD 163 and INTD 165.
 Corequisite: INTD 171 and INTD 175.
-3 units.
+Units: 3.0.

 INTD 175.
 Professional Practice III.
 Study of the professional role of the interior designer in relation to that of the client, contractor and consultants.
 Legal and ethical issues are explored.
 Building codes, life-safety codes and ADA requirements are studied with emphasis on permit and plan-check requirements.
 Preparation for the NCIDQ exam and certification procedures are covered.
 Prerequisite: INTD 161, INTD 163, INTD 165.
 Corequisite: INTD 171 and INTD 173.
-3 units.
+Units: 3.0.

 INTD 181.
 Interior Design Graphics IV.
 Interdisciplinary approach to prepare students for professional practice in the field of Interior Design.
 Student will be expected to complete a comprehensive portfolio of work.
 Prerequisite: INTD 171, INTD 173 and INTD 175.
 Corequisite: INTD 183.
-3 units.
+Units: 3.0.

 INTD 183.
 Interior Design Studio IV.
 Thesis studio in which students research and develop individual design projects.
 Students will draw upon knowledge and skills from previous coursework to create solutions to complex design problems.
 Projects are completed with assistance from instructor, client and working professionals.
 Students are required to submit a design proposal for instructor approval in the Fall.
 Studio activity six hours.
 Prerequisite: INTD 171, INTD 173 and INTD 175 and instructor permission.
 Corequisite: INTD 181.
+Units: 3.0.

 INTD 195.
-Professional Practice IV-Internship.
+Professional Practice IV - Internship.
 Direct work experience in approved architecture, design, corporate, private or government office.
 Supervision is provided by both the instructional staff and the cooperating agency.
 Registration requires faculty approval.
 Prerequisite: INTD 171, INTD 173, INTD 175.
-3 units.
+Graded: Credit / No Credit.
+Units: 3.0.

 INTD 195A.
 Field Study: Selected Areas in Interior Design.
 Guided study and experience in some area within interior design in which the student needs orientation or greater depth of study in a specialized field; for example, environmental design, equipment or utility demonstration, journalism, radio, and television.
 Prerequisite: Arrangement in advance with instructor.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.

 INTD 199.
 Special Problems.
 Individual projects or directed reading.
 Note: Departmental petition required.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.